 As the new website represented the full extend of Izumigo Resorts it needed to have a coherent and consistent experience amongst all variations.

-We designed the accommodation pages for all type of stays with a similar flow consisting of an introduction, available rooms and amenities, facilities, model courses, accommodation information, access and the option to book a stay.
-This resulted in travelers being able to compare the differences between each accommodation type.
+I designed the accommodation pages for all types of stays with a similar flow consisting of an introduction, available rooms and amenities, facilities, model courses, accommodation information, access and the option to book a stay.
+This enabled travelers to compare the differences between the multiple accommodation types.

-Most users would come to this website through review or booking websites.
-To help users discover other accommodations we created the option to discover by accommodation type or area.
+Most users would come to this website through reviews or booking websites.
+To help users discover other accommodations I created the option to discover by accommodation type or area.

-At first we created an area grid to highlight the beauty of each area.
+At first, I created an area grid to highlight the beauty of each area.
 Usability testing revealed that although users thought the areas looked nice, they'd have no clue where it is located.